stefanofa/awesome/README.md

 ## TypeScript

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across browsers and devices.
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack

 *   [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework